 But what about Italy? he kept asking.

 Nope.
-It’s going to be cold, if we’re going to Italy it should be warm enough to spend a long time outside and not feel sorry for how little we end up visiting in a new place at the end of the weekend.
+It’s going to be cold, and if we’re going to Italy it should be warm enough to spend a long time outside and not feel sorry for how little we end up visiting a new place at the end of the weekend.

-Why Timișoara is special to me
+What makes Timișoara special to me

 Where we stayed in Timișoara

-For our first lunch as an engaged couple, we went to a place with a lovely interior, where I appreciated the nice lighting, the hanging plants and the olive tree by the entrance.
+For our first lunch as an engaged couple, we went to a place with a lovely interior, where I appreciated the nice lighting, the hanging plants, and the olive tree by the entrance.

-Lazy evening in Timișoara
+Enjoying a lazy evening in Timișoara

-How we spent Romania’s National Day in Timișoara
+How we spent Romania’s centennial in Timișoara